kathysledge/smig/docs/examples/social-network.md

 ### Unfollow

+Remove a follow relationship:

 ```sql
 DELETE follows WHERE in = user:alice AND out = user:bob;
 ```

 ### Get followers

+Get all users who follow a specific user:

 ```sql
 SELECT * FROM user:bob <- follows <- user;